 Conclusion

-WTSA-20 approved one new resolution as well as a significant number revised resolutions that engage ITU-D in undertaking collaborative work on their implementation.
+WTSA-20 approved one new resolution as well as a significant number of revised resolutions that engage ITU-D in undertaking collaborative work on their implementation.

 The main topics of several resolutions touch upon key areas of the work of ITU-D, as they require the provision of assistance to Member States, with a focus on developing countries mostly in the form of raising awareness, organizing workshops and seminars including human and institutional capacity building as well as establishing platforms for dialogue.